sigstore/model-transparency/slsa_for_models/README.md

 To verify the provenance, download both archives, unzip each and then run `slsa-verifier`, making sure to replace the `--source-uri` argument with the _path to your fork_.
-For example, for a PyTorch model, which has been [build on this repository](https://github.com/google/model-transparency/actions/runs/6646816974):
+For example, for a PyTorch model, which has been [built on this repository](https://github.com/google/model-transparency/actions/runs/6646816974):

 ```console